Research

 Working papers

-- The Unintended Consequences of Industrial Policies: Evidence from Colombia (JMP)
+- The Unintended Consequences of Place-Based Industrial Policies: Evidence from Colombia (JMP)

 Aggregate and individual effects of PBPs on the informal sectorAbstract

-Special Economic Zones (SEZs) are a cornerstone of place-based industrial policy in developing economies, yet their success depends on how local labor markets adjust to new investment opportunities.
+Special Economic Zones (SEZs) are a cornerstone of place-based industrial policy in developing economies, widely adopted to attract investment and stimulate employment in targeted locations.
+Yet, they target a narrow set of firms, raising questions about how benefits and employment gains are distributed within local labor markets.
 Using newly assembled georeferenced data linking municipalities, firms, households, and zones, this paper exploits the staggered rollout of SEZs in Colombia between 2005 and 2018 in a difference-in-differences framework to assess their impact on local labor markets and firm dynamics.
 I find that, at the municipality level, SEZs increase informality without affecting total employment, indicating that the policy reallocates rather than expands local labor demand.
 This reallocation arises as high-skill–intensive firms entering SEZs compete for scarce skilled labor: wage pressures intensify, high-skill workers experience wage gains, and small, less-productive formal firms that cannot match rising labor costs exit the market.
 The resulting shift in labor demand reallocates high-skilled workers toward high-productivity firms, while displaced low-skill workers are absorbed into informal occupations.
 The findings reveal a distortion inherent to place-based industrial incentives: SEZs concentrate benefits among a narrow “club” of high-productivity firms, reshaping the composition of local economies and highlighting the limits of policies that rely on selective incentives.

 Presentation

-CSAE 2026*, LACEA 2025*, UNUWIDER Seminar, JDD Job Market 2025, Helsinki Economics Group Development Seminar, LSE Workshop of Early Career Women in Economic Geography and Spatial Economics, IFS-UCL-LSE/STICERD Development Seminar, HEC PhD seminar 2025, Junior Workshop ENS de Lyon 2024, LAGV 2024, Konstanz Brown Bag Seminar, Urban Economic Association Summer School 2024, QMUL workshop 2024, AMSE PhD seminar
+Nordic Conference in Development Economics 2026*, European Development Economics Group (EDEG) Conference 2026*, EAYE 2026*, CSAE Oxford 2026, LACEA 2025, UNUWIDER Seminar, JDD Job Market 2025, Helsinki Economics Group Development Seminar, LSE Workshop of Early Career Women in Economic Geography and Spatial Economics, IFS-UCL-LSE/STICERD Development Seminar, HEC PhD seminar 2025, Junior Workshop ENS de Lyon 2024, LAGV 2024, Konstanz Brown Bag Seminar, Urban Economic Association Summer School 2024, QMUL workshop 2024, AMSE PhD seminar

 Work in progress